-9.2 External Standard Calibration Procedure

-- 9.2.1 Prepare calibration standards at a minimum of three (recommend five) concentration levels for each analyte by adding volumes of one or more primary dilution standard solutions (Section 3.10) to a volumetric flask and diluting to volume with acetonitrile.
-One of the external standards should be at a concentration near, but above the MDL (Table 1) and the other concentrations should bracket the expected range of concentrations found in real samples or should define the working range of the detector. - 9.2.2 Using injections of 5-100 μ L, analyze each calibration standard according to Section 11.3.
+- 9.1 Use liquid chromatographic operating conditions equivalent to those given in Table 1.
+The chromatographic system can be calibrated using the external standard technique (Section 9.2) or the internal standard technique (Section 9.3.) - 9.2 External Standard Calibration Procedure - 9.2.1 Prepare calibration standards at a minimum of three concentration levels for each analyte by adding volumes of one or more primary dilution standard solutions (Section 3.10) to a volumetric flask and diluting to volume with acetonitrile.
+One of the external standards should be at a concentration near, but above the MDL (Table 1) and the other concentrations should bracket the expected range of concentrations found in real samples or should define the working range of the detector. - 9.2.2 Using injections of 5-100 μ L, analyze each calibration standard according to Section 11.0.
 Tabulate peak area or height responses against the mass injected.
 The results can be used to prepare a calibration curve for each compound.
 Alternatively, if the ratio of response to amount injected, (calibration factor) is a constant over the working range [<10% relative standard deviation (RSD)], linearity through the origin can be assumed and the average ratio or calibration factor can be used in place of a calibration curve. - 9.3 Internal Standard (IS) Calibration Procedure -- To use this approach, the analyst must select one or more internal standards that are similar in analytical behavior to the compounds of interest.
 The analyst must further demonstrate that the measurement of the internal standard is not affected by method or matrix interferences.
-Because of these limitations, no internal standard can be suggested that is applicable to all samples. - 9.3.1 Prepare calibration standards at a minimum of three (recommend five) concentration levels for each analyte of interest by adding volumes of one or more primary dilution standard solutions (Section 3.10) to a volumetric flask.
+Because of these limitations, specific internal standard are not recommended in this method.
+The compound, 4,4'-difluorobiphenyl is a candidate internal standard for the early eluting compounds determined by UV adsorbance.
+Other substituted polynuclear aromatics, or polynuclears not on the analyte list, are candidate internal standards for the higher molecular weight, fluorescent analytes. - 9.3.1 Prepare calibration standards at a minimum of three concentration levels for each analyte of interest by adding volumes of one or more primary dilution standard solutions (Section 3.10) to a volumetric flask.

 To each calibration standard, add a known amount of one or more internal standards, and dilute to volume with acetonitrile.
-One of the standards should be at a concentration near but above, the MDL and the other concentrations should bracket the analyte concentrations found in the sample concentrates or should define the working range of the detector. - 9.3.2 Using injections of 5-100 μ L analyze each calibration standard according to Section 11.3.
+One of the standards should be at a concentration near but above, the MDL and the other concentrations should bracket the analyte concentrations found in the sample concentrates or should define the working range of the detector.

+9.3.2 Using injections of 5-100 μ L analyze each calibration standard according to Section 11.0.
 Tabulate peak height or area responses against concentration for each compound and internal standard.
 Calculate response factor (RF) for each compound using Equation 1.